curvegrid/go-ethereum-wiki/Mining.md

 }
 ```

-You can check your hashrate with [admin.miner.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate) , the result is in KH/s (1000 Hash operations per second).
+You can check your hashrate with [admin.miner.hashrate](https://github.com/ethereum/go-ethereum/wiki/JavaScript-Console#adminminerhashrate) , the result is in H/s (Hash operations per second).

 ```
 > admin.miner.hashrate()
-712
+712000
 ```

 After you successfully mined some blocks, you can check the ether balance of your coinbase account.
 Now assuming your coinbase is a local account: